Khushboo-Mittal2004/Blinkit-Sales-Performance-Analysis/README.md

 The dashboard consists of multiple interactive charts and visuals:

-Total Sales by Fat Content
+Total Sales by Fat Content:
 Analyzes how product fat content impacts sales performance.

-Total Sales by Item Type
+Total Sales by Item Type:
 Identifies top-performing product categories.

-Fat Content by Outlet for Total Sales
+Fat Content by Outlet for Total Sales:
 Compares sales distribution based on fat content across different outlets.

-Total Sales by Outlet Establishment Year
+Total Sales by Outlet Establishment Year:
 Tracks sales trends based on outlet age and establishment timeline.

-Sales by Outlet Size
+Sales by Outlet Size:
 Evaluates performance across small, medium, and large outlets.

-Sales by Outlet Location
+Sales by Outlet Location:
 Highlights geographic sales distribution and high-performing regions.

-All Metrics by Outlet Type
+All Metrics by Outlet Type:
 Provides a consolidated view of KPIs segmented by outlet types (e.g., grocery stores, supermarkets).

 🛠️ Tools & Technologies Used